raulperula/raulperula.github.io/_posts/2016-01-22-CV-RaulPerula.md

    end: 2013
    location: University Carlos III of Madrid (UC3M), Madrid, ES
    location-link: http://ieee.uc3m.es/
-   description: "I developed a multisensory machine learning system in order to improve the detection and the identification of objects in the iCub robot's workspace.
-Specifically, I implemented an SVM-based system able to integrate between the visual system and the haptic information coming from the F/T sensor of the iCub robot.
-The system proved to be successful in improving the vision-based detection of a set of objects by means of the haptic exploration of the same objects."
+   description: I developed an artificial vision machine learning system using ROS in order to improve the detection and the identification of daily use objects.
+Specifically, I implemented a SIFT-based system able to integrate between the 2D (SIFT) and 3D (PointCloud) information coming from a kinect camera.
+The system proved to be successful in improving the vision-based detection and labeling of a set of objects.

  - name: B.Sc. with honors in Computer Science Engineering
    title: Thesis title `Neuronal Networks Models for Ordinal Regression based on Gradient Descent Techniques`